'Armed and dangerous:' Manhunt underway for college student linked to two deaths

 Police closed nearby Osbornedale State Park for a search.

-According to police, Manfredonia had an acquaintance in the area by the name of Nicholas Eisele.
-As police investigated, 23-year-old Eisele was found dead in a home on Roosevelt Avenue.
+According to police, they determined that Manfredonia had an acquaintance in the area by the name of Nicholas Eisele.
+As police investigated, Eisele, 23, was found dead in a home on Roosevelt Avenue.

+Another tenant in the home said he heard arguing around 5:30 a.m.

 A friend posted Eisele's photo on her Facebook page.

-The car believed to be driven by the Manfredonia was located in Knowlton Township, New Jersey near the Pennsylvania border.
+The car believed to be driven by the Manfredonia was located about an hour away from Paterson in Knowlton Township, New Jersey near the Pennsylvania border.

-New Jersey and Pennsylvania law enforcement agencies are actively searching for the suspect.

-Newtown police said in a Facebook post, that they had stepped up patrols due to the suspect's ties to the town.

 Police said Manfredonia used a different form of transportation and traveled to East Stroudsburg, Pennsylvania, where he was last seen according to the FBI.
 Pennsylvania law enforcement agencies are actively looking for the suspect.